stringfestdata/advancing-into-analytics-practice/README.md

 - [Zero-based indexing: What it is and when you’ve seen it before](https://stringfestanalytics.com/seen-zero-based-indexing/)

-## 12. Data Manipulation and Visualization in Python  X
+## 12. Data Manipulation and Visualization in Python

 Using the `car-crashes` dataset: